 The Tastiest Potatoes to Grow

-This is such a subjective question and it is always hard to recommend a few varieties.
+What are the tastiest potatoes to grow?
+We are asked this so often and it is such a subjective question and it is always hard to recommend a few varieties.
 It really depends on how you like to eat your potatoes.
 The three types are Floury, Waxy and smooth.
 As a general rule, most potatoes tend to fall into one of two categories; floury or waxy.

 Waxy potatoes hold their shape and have a firm bite, so they’re great for salads or simply boiled and dressed with butter.
 Floury potatoes, on the other hand, fluff up when they’re cooked, making them perfect for chips, roast potatoes or baking.
 But there are varieties that fall in the centre, holding both waxy and firm qualities and these are defined as smooth.
 These make great all-rounders, and tend to have the creamy consistency needed for a smooth mash.

 Our list of tastiest potatoes to grow comes from our family and we’d love to see what you think!
 If you buy all five of our suggestions, you will get £1 off each net – although of you don’t like our suggestions, any five varieties will give you this discount.

 What are your favourites?
 Let us know on our Facebook Page